 - Keys are your responsibility and not to be loaned out.
 Please tell staff immediately if your key is lost or stolen.
-If you lose your key, you may be charged a fee to replace it. - Visitors are not permitted on-property outside of visiting hours.
+If you lose more than two keys, you will be charged a fee to replace it. - Visitors are not permitted on-property outside of visiting hours.
 Having a guest inside your suite, the building's common spaces, or in the outdoor garden/patio areas between 10 pm to 8am could be a reason you lose your guest privileges or your place in the program. - There are security cameras to monitor the outside and common areas of the building (not in the suites).